-Don’t worry if the color of the bread pan changes over time.
-The color change is a result of steam and other moisture and does not affect the machine’s performance.
+Don’t worry if the colour of the bread pan changes over time.
+The colour change is a result of steam and other moisture and does not affect the machine’s performance.

-Baking Pan (also called Bread Basket or Bucket) is where the dough gets mixed and baked.
+Baking pan (also called bread pan basket or bucket) is where the dough gets mixed and baked.